Virgil Lee Griffin

-Virgil Lee Griffin (c.
-1944 – February 11, 2009) was a leader of a Ku Klux Klan chapter in North Carolina who was involved in the November 3, 1979 Greensboro massacre, a violent clash by the KKK and American Nazi Party with labor organizers and activists from the Communist Workers Party at a legal march in the county seat of Guilford County.
+Virgil Lee Griffin (February 27, 1944 – February 11, 2009) was a leader of a Ku Klux Klan chapter in North Carolina who was involved in the November 3, 1979, Greensboro massacre, a violent clash by the KKK and American Nazi Party with labor organizers and activists from the Communist Workers Party at a legal march in the county seat of Guilford County.
 It resulted in the deaths of five marchers, including a woman.

 Early life

 Griffin was born to Johnny and Lizzie Griffin.
 He had a brother John and three sisters: Geraldine, Francis, and Janie.
 He grew up picking cotton and played with blacks as a child.
 He worked at a gas station as a "halfway mechanic".

 He joined the Ku Klux Klan when he was 18.
 While its influence had declined since the 1920s, individual chapters were sometimes active.
 Later he said that he had joined to prevent mixing of the races, particularly in marriage.
 Griffin claimed that the African-American customers he served at the gas station would ask for his services personally even though they knew of his KKK membership: "As much as I'm on TV, I'm sure everyone of them knew I was in the Klan.
 They knew what I was.
 And I knew they was in the N.A.A.C.P.
 What they do is their business."